Rigidity for Some Cases of Anosov Endomorphisms of Torus: Comments on the proofs

-To prove Theorem \ref{teo2} we use specification to ensure that $f$ has constant periodic data.
-Using again S.R.B theory, Ruelle's inequality and Pesin formula we get that $f$ and its linearization $A$ have the same periodic data, so we finalize by applying Theorem \ref{teo1}.
+To prove Theorem \ref{teo2} we use the specification to ensure that $f$ has constant periodic data.
+Using again SRB theory, Ruelle's inequality, and Pesin formula we conclude that $f$ and its linearization $A$ have the same periodic data, so we finalize by applying Theorem \ref{teo1}.
+For similar results on diffeomorphism setting, we refer \cite{LM20}.

+In the appendix, we state and develop the proof of Theorem \ref{teo4}.
+In that proof, we use similar ideas to prove Theorem \ref{teo1} and the steps of \cite{Go} to get the matching of foliations.